From “Athénaïse”: “There were sudden glimpses of a bayou curling between sunny, grassy banks.”

 In print you can find “Athénaïse” in The Complete Works of Kate Chopin, in the Penguin Classics edition of Chopin’s Bayou Folk and A Night in Acadie, and in the Library of America Kate Chopin volume, as well as in other paperback and hardcover books.
 For publication information about these books, see the section “For students and scholars” near the bottom of this page.

-- Athénaïse; she is mentioned in Chopin’s story “In and Out of Old Natchitoches”
+- Athénaïse: mentioned in Chopin’s story “In and Out of Old Natchitoches”

-- Gouvernail, a journalist and long-term residence at Sylvie’s.
-His name may be understood as a tag name; in French it means a rudder, a tiller, with the implication that he is someone who knows the direction, who understands where things are headed.
+- Gouvernail: journalist and long-term residence at Sylvie’s.
+In French his name means a rudder, a tiller, with the implication that he is someone who knows the direction, who understands where things are headed.
 He is also a major character in Chopin’s story “A Respectable Woman,” and he appears at Edna Potellier’s party in Chapter XXX of The Awakening

 The story takes place at Cazeau’s plantation along the Cane River, in Natchitoches Parish, Louisiana, and in New Orleans—probably in the 1880s or early 1890s.